Ambien for Opiate Withdrawal: Sleep-initiating drug, fight sleeplessness!

 What is Ambien (Zolpidem)?

-Zolpidem is the generic name for Ambien, which was introduced to the major public in the 1990s.
-Doctors prescribed it to treat sleeping disorders such as insomnia.
-After it had proven useful as a sleep-initiating medicine, which exudes its sedative effects within 15 minutes of intake, a few slight changes had to be made; in 2013, the Food and Drug Administration (the FDA) issued a requirement to decrease the recommended dose for women by half.
-They based their reasoning on various studies, which showed that the medicine could leave women drowsy the morning after, which in turn puts them at risk of causing a traffic accident.
+Zolpidem is the generic name for Ambien, which was introduced to the public in the 1990s.
+It was initially prescribed to treat sleeping disorders such as insomnia.
+After it proved useful as a sleep-inducing medication, which induces its sedative effects within 15 minutes of intake, a few slight changes had to be made.
+In 2013, the Food and Drug Administration (FDA) issued a mandate to decrease the recommended dose for women by half.
+This recommendation was based on clinical trials and driving simulation studies, which showed that zolpidem levels in women may be high enough to impair alertness in certain tasks after waking up, including driving.

 Furthermore, research showed that Zolpidem has particular muscle relaxant and anticonvulsant properties, which can be very useful for muscle relaxation or for preventing seizures.
-However, the dosage needed to achieve these effects would have to be increased by 10 and 20 times, which is not a safe solution; hence, this theory never came to fruition.
+However, the dosage needed to achieve these effects would have to be increased by 10 and 20 times, an unsafe amount, making it unsuitable as a method of treating seizures.

 Why Use Ambien For Opiate Withdrawal?

-Drug withdrawal can cause many severe side effects, some of which include low energy, irritability, anxiety, agitation, and last but not least insomnia.
-Since doctors prescribe Ambien as a sleep-initiating medicine, it makes perfect sense to someone dealing with insomnia to take it, especially during a sensitive and hard period such as an opiate withdrawal.
+Drug withdrawal can cause many severe side effects, some of which include low energy, irritability, anxiety, agitation, and insomnia.
+Due to its sleep inducing properties, Ambien has been used to help patients struggling with insomnia during periods of opiate withdrawal.